 There should be no restrictions on free speech so long as it does not cause material or physical harm to others.

-The private ownership and use of firearms or other weapons in a non-invasive way is fully legitimate.
+The private ownership and use of firearms or other weapons in a non-invasive way are fully legitimate.
 Government regulation, licensing, and registration of guns should be abolished.

-There should be a true free market in healthcare without government restrictions or excessive limitations.
-Consumers should be able to buy health insurance across state lines, without joining a group, and in a market not distorted by government incentives or subsidies.
+There should be a truly free market in healthcare without government restrictions or excessive limitations.
+Consumers should be able to buy health insurance across state lines and without joining a group or in a market distorted by government incentives or subsidies.

-I am a strong believer that one of the government’s primary roles is to promote and support a robust infrastructure.
-Tax dollars can be appropriately spent on power projects, roadways and highways, telecommunications, water systems and many more of the “big ticket” grand projects that benefit us all.
+I believe one of the government’s primary roles is to promote and support a robust infrastructure.
+Providing tax dollars for power, roadways and highways, telecommunications, water supplies, and many more of the “big ticket” “grand” projects that benefit us all.

 Marriage and Family

-The government should play no role in marriage.
-Consenting adults should be allowed to enter into a contract of civil union protected by contract law.
-If some wish to have “gay marriage” and others do not, each should be free to adopt the rules they consider appropriate so long as property rights are respected.
+The government should play no role in marriage but yield to natural law standards.
+Any individuals should be allowed to enter into a contract of civil union protected by contract law.
+If some wish to have “gay marriage” and others do not, each should be free to adopt the appropriate rules so long as property rights are respected.

 Medicare and Medicaid

-Medicare and Medicaid, if needed at all, should be privatized.
-However, allowing local communities to build a support system to directly meet these needs is a better solution.
+Medicare, Medicaid, if needed, should be privatized.
+A better alternative is to allow local communities to build a support system for these needs directly as needed.

-The military should be strong and state-of-the-art.
-It should be adequate to constantly defend against all enemies.
+The military should be robust and state-of-the-art.
+It should be adequate to defend all enemies all the time.
 All military duty should be voluntary.
 There should be no military draft.

 Minimum Wage and Workers’ Rights

 Wages should be set by the market.
-Workers should have the right to join, or not join, a union they choose without being subject to coercion of any kind.
+Workers should have the right to join, or not join, a union they choose without being subject to coercion.
 There should be no minimum wage.

-Monetary policy should be determined by Congress and the issuance of money should be strictly regulated with direct congressional oversight.
-There is no role for a Federal Reserve.
-A system of private clearing houses and deposit insurance offers the finest protection and competition for safety against ruinous depressions and inflation.
+Congress should determine monetary policy, and the issuance of money should be strictly regulated with direct congressional oversight.
+Having said that, I believe there is no role for a Federal Reserve.

 The government should not engage in tracking or surveillance of citizens without a legal warrant.
 The Patriot Act should be repealed.

-Social Security should be phased out entirely.
-Retirement should be a personal responsibility, not an opportunity for governmental intrusion into private matters.
+Phase it out entirely.
+Retirement should be a personal responsibility, not a political football.

 Trade and Globalization

 Unilateral free trade is the best and simplest policy.
-Free trade, migration, and association are fully legitimate so long as property rights are protected in the process.
+Free trade, migration, and association are fully legitimate so long as property rights are protected.